Skip to content

 1. Background

-• DataFlux Func acts as a collector, reporting data to Guance, TrueWatch
+• DataFlux Func acts as a collector, reporting data to Guance

-• Business processing in DataFlux Func requires data from Guance, TrueWatch
+• Business processing within DataFlux Func requires data from Guance

-For more information about DataFlux Func installation, please refer to:
+For the installation of DataFlux Func, please refer to:

-For more information on using and maintaining DataFlux Func, please refer to:
+For the usage and maintenance of DataFlux Func, please refer to:

-Before writing data to DataKit using DataFlux Func, ensure connectivity first.
-Therefore, after installing DataKit, you need to adjust the configuration to allow DataFlux Func to connect.
+Before using DataFlux Func to write data into DataKit, connectivity must be ensured first.
+Therefore, after the DataKit installation is completed, the configuration needs to be adjusted to allow DataFlux Func to connect.

-You can install DataFlux Func and DataKit on the same server, where DataFlux Func will automatically search for locally installed DataKit upon startup.
+DataFlux Func and DataKit can be installed on the same server, and DataFlux Func will automatically search for locally installed DataKit upon startup.

 However, since DataFlux Func runs via Docker Stack and bridges to the host's docker0, it does not directly connect to the host's local network.
-Therefore, even if DataFlux Func and DataKit are installed on the same server, you cannot simply bind the listening port of DataKit to the local network (127.0.0.1).
+Therefore, even if DataFlux Func and DataKit are installed on the same server, it is not simple to bind the DataKit listening port to the local network (127.0.0.1).

 Bound IP Host DataFlux Func External Systems

-Reference operations when DataKit is located on the DataFlux Func host:
+Reference operations when DataKit is located on the host where DataFlux Func resides:

 1. Open DataKit configuration: sudo vim /usr/local/datakit/conf.d/datakit.conf